 “Being stopped by a Dutch airport official to be told that you look “so much better than your passport photo” becomes an amusingly phrased compliment.
 Numerous female friends have described going into work without make-up and immediately being told they look ill or tired.
 In the UK this would be a social faux pas, here in Amsterdam it is shrugged off as (you guessed it) Dutch directness.”

-When we are angry, it’s possible we might raise our voices.
-When we are demoralised and no longer see the point, we are more likely to lower them – or even silence them.
-While there may be an element of ‘chicken and egg’ to disengagement and poor communication, consider the 12 questions in the GallupQ12 survey, an international standard in measuring employee engagement.
-Seven of these relate directly to communication issue:
+There may be an element of ‘chicken and egg’ to disengagement and poor communication: this piece discusses the 12 questions in the GallupQ12 survey, an international standard in measuring employee engagement – and seven of them relate directly to communication issues:

 - Do you know what is expected of you at work?